sofakid/batchypegger/README.md

 Subtitles
 =========

-If there is an `.srt` file with the same exact filename as the video, only difference being the extension, then it will include the subtitles in the output.
+If there is an `.srt` or `.idx` or `.sub` file with the same exact filename as the video, only difference being the extension, then it will include the subtitles in the output.

 If you do a dry run, you can see if it picked up the subtitles or not.